graeyv/Advanced-Programming-Project-HSG/README.md

 #### 3.7.1) web_scraper
 ##### 3.7.1.1) immo_crawler.py

 This Scrapy spider extracts data from immoscout24.ch based on specified filters.
 It accesses each listing and extracts all relevant information for all results matching the specified filters.
 The extracted information is stored in a .csv file.

+In addition to the price and address of each listing, the spider collects all information from the "Hauptangaben" (main details) and "Eigenschaften" (features) sections.
+The website displays a maximum of 1,000 listings per search query, so for large cantons with many listings, multiple queries may be required.
+The crawler could be further improved to handle this limitation.

-The spider is configured to respect robots.txt and includes a download delay to avoid being blocked by the website.
+The crawler is configured to respect robots.txt and includes a download delay to avoid being blocked by the website.

 ### 3.8) immo_random_forest.py

-The script trains a Random Forest to predict prices with the scraped data from immoscout24.ch.
-The script uses RandomizedSearchCV to find the best hyperparameters for the Random Forest Regressor.
+The script trains a Random Forest model to predict housing prices using the data scraped from immoscout24.ch.
+It employs RandomizedSearchCV to optimize the hyperparameters for the Random Forest Regressor.

+The predictor variables used in the model are:

+living_area
+Balkon
+Garage
+Parkplatz
+Neubau
+Swimmingpool
+Lift
+Aussicht
+Cheminée
+Rollstuhlgängig
+Kinderfreundlich
+Kabel-TV
+Minergie Bauweise
+Minergie zertifiziert
+PLZ_only

+To simplify user input, other available variables in the scraped data are not used.

+When evaluating the model on a test set, it achieves a mean absolute error (MAE) of approximately CHF 250,000 and an R² value of 0.6.